TypeScript with Express

 }

-Now create a switch-table toolbox and put the WEATHER_TOOL in it:
+Now create a switch-table toolbox and populate it with the weather schema we read in earlier:

 export const TOOLBOX: Record<string, Tool> = {